 The zoo has several components: in addition to the fauna of mammals, amphibians and reptiles, the exhibition areas also show the flora from the homes of the animals.

 Among the highlights, the following animal worlds are particularly noteworthy: the large primates and marine mammals, such as dolphins.
 Both species have been successfully bred here.
 Thus, the bottlenose dolphins gave birth to their latest offspring on 13 October.
-The young dolphins are trained for the show.
-Offspring of dolphins caught in the wild are no longer used for the shows; something which has led to dolphinariums earning a dubious reputation.
+Previously zoos caught dolphins in the wild to train them for the show.
+This has earned the dolphinariums a dubious reputation.
+Today only breeded dolphins are trained for the shows.

 This area has recently been completely refurbished and redesigned.
 There are five species from the Asia-Pacific region here: the largest living lizards, the Kommodo Dragon, Muntjac deer and several bird species.